cloudbasti/dataScienceCourse/data/README.md

 ### HolidayData

-This folder contains scripts and generated CSV files for bank holidays and school holidays, which are used as features in our prediction models.
+The folder [`HolidayData`](./HolidayData) contains scripts and generated CSV files for bank holidays and school holidays, which are used as features in our prediction models.

 Files:
 - [`create_bank_holidays.py`](./HolidayData/create_bank_holidays.py) - Script to generate bank holiday data